Title: Open Source Circular City – A Scenario for Circular City Hackers

-This is an open research document on hacking cities for circularity created during our residency stay at the ZK/U Berlin in summer 2017.
-It is created for our program “Hackers Closing Loops” (The City Is Open Source) and basically presents a big collection of hacking ideas and city analysis.
+About: This is an open research document on hacking cities for circularity created during our residency stay at the ZK/U Berlin in summer 2017.
+It is made for our city hacking program “Hackers Closing Loops” and basically presents a big collection of hacking ideas and city analysis.
+Have fun.

 A hacker needs to have an idea where he/she wants to go.
 Therefore I started to outline a scenario of the hacked Open Source Circular City with lots of ideas and insights to inspire hacking for it.

 There is not only one way to a circular city and more than just one potential version of it.
 The political process that will shape it has just begun.
 I can think of a circular city where everybody is surveilled and controlled by infrastructure set up and run by big corporations.
 There are forces pushing for this.
 The scenario below is supposed to set a positive utopia against that and to inspire a positive action plan.

 The scenario paints a “big picture”, it defines a mainframe.
 But all things in it are possible to start right now, small, with little resources – but seem scalable!
 The text always shares ideas how to get things started right now.
 And those ideas also look like people could find the motivation to put them into action because it can create power, opportunities or rewards for them.